jimbaker/clamped/README.md

 the [project page][clamp].

 Also, it's not feasible to use `__new__` in your Python classes that are clamped.
 Why not?
-Java expect that constructing an object returns a class of that object.
+Java expects that constructing an object for a given class returns an object of that class!
 The solution is simple: call a factory function, in Python or Java, to return arbitrary objects.
 This is just a simple, but fundamental, mismatch between Python and Java in its object model.

 Credits